jtheisen/squil/readme.md

 SQL Server authentication with username and password.
 This can be done with SQL Server Management Studio by right-clicking on the *connection*/Security/Logins node in the object tree and selecting *New Login*.
 The relevant tabs here are *General* and *User Mapping*

-Give that login a name, check *SQL Server authentication* and a password.
+Give that login a name, check *SQL Server authentication* and set a password.
 Then, under *User Mapping*, give the login a user mapping to the relevant databases with the `db_datareader` role checked for each such database in the list of roles below.
 You can then use that user/password combination with the server name *host.docker.internal* in your connection strings.